 Academic output linked to this project:

-- Grajales, J. Forthcoming.
+- Grajales, J. 2021.
 Medellin, des bandes à la contre-insurrection.
 In Allal, A., G. Dorronsoro, and O. Grojean (eds.), Logiques de la violence politique, Paris: Karthala.

-- Grajales, J. Forthcoming.
+- Grajales, J. 2021.
 Narco-guérilla.
 Contre-insurrection et anti-drogues dans la guerre colombienne.
 In Alix, J. and O. Cahn.
 Terrorisme et infraction politique.
 Paris: Mare et Massé.

 - Grajales, J. 2018.
 Où sont passés les criminels ?
 Transformations de la guerre et qualifications de la violence en Colombie, Politix.
 2018, n°123/2.